- Recommendation for the award of Qualified Teacher Status (QTS)

 - 12 weeks

-See 'What we look for in potential students' for more information.
+See "Interested in applying?" for more information.

 A route for experienced teachers without QTS, which meets the NCTL’s assessment only requirements.